AcunatomyConditionsAnkle & Foot Pain

 Common questions about ankle and foot pain treatment.

-Yes — and research supports it.
-Acupuncture reduces the inflammatory cycle in the plantar fascia and calms the nervous system’s pain response.
-Dry needling targets the calf muscles — particularly the soleus and gastrocnemius — which are almost always involved.
-Trigger points in these muscles increase tension on the Achilles tendon and plantar fascia with every step.
-Releasing them changes the mechanical load on the foot immediately.
+Yes, and research supports it.
+Acupuncture reduces the inflammatory cycle in the plantar fascia and calms the pain response.
+Dry needling targets the calf muscles, particularly the soleus and gastrocnemius, whose trigger points increase tension on the Achilles and plantar fascia with every step.
+Releasing them changes the mechanical load immediately.

-Orthotics address alignment, but they don’t treat the muscular dysfunction that’s often driving the pain.
+Orthotics address alignment, but they don’t treat the muscular dysfunction often driving the pain.
 The tibialis posterior, peroneals, and intrinsic foot muscles develop trigger points from overuse, compensation, or poor footwear.
-Dry needling can reach these muscles directly.
-When combined with acupuncture to reduce inflammation and regulate the pain signal, most patients see improvement that orthotics alone couldn’t achieve.
+Dry needling reaches these muscles directly, and combined with acupuncture, most patients see improvement orthotics alone couldn’t achieve.

-The foot has thinner tissue than most areas, so you may feel a sharper initial sensation compared to larger muscle groups.
-But the needles are extremely fine, and insertion is brief.
-When a trigger point releases in the foot, patients often describe immediate relief — a knot they didn’t know they had suddenly lets go.
-Any discomfort lasts seconds; the functional improvement lasts much longer.
+It can be, briefly.
+The foot has thinner tissue than most areas, so the initial sensation is sharper than in larger muscle groups, but the needles are extremely fine and insertion is brief.
+When a trigger point releases, patients often describe immediate relief.
+Discomfort lasts seconds; the improvement lasts longer.

 A typical treatment timeline.